uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 Follow the installation steps of your current device:

-_please note that all commands that begin '$' are meant to be typed into your terminal.
+_Please note that all commands that begin '$' are meant to be typed into your terminal.
 Please do NOT include the '$' in your command!_

 **Linux**